grapehonda/Pico-Hexapod/README.md

 - SerialPIO - ESP-NOW rx

 - Hanus.py needs updated to support new channel mapping, plus additional channels.
-- TFT Controller runs on Arduino Mega and outputs to ESP-NOW on UART1.
-ESP-NOW just works as a dumb bridge- nothing else.
+- TFT Controller runs on Arduino Mega and outputs to ESP-NOW tx on UART1.
+- ESP-NOW just works as a dumb bridge- nothing else.